zuf/yml2tex/README.markdown

 The script doesn't limit the depth of nested items, however LaTeX Beamer does limit it up to three items.

+Note: The items that start with *+* sign will be displayed together with the frame title.
+All others will be displayed after a pause.

 Images
 ------